VectorInstitute/aieng-template-uv/docs/user_guide.md

 [codecov.io](https://app.codecov.io/gh/VectorInstitute/aieng-template).
 Create a
 `CODECOV_TOKEN` and add it to the repository's actions [secret variables](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).

-> [!WARNING]
+!!! warning "codecov"
-> The [codecov](https://app.codecov.io/github/VectorInstitute) tool is subscribed under
+    The [codecov](https://app.codecov.io/github/VectorInstitute) tool is subscribed
-> the free tier which makes it usable only for public open-source repos.
-Hence, if you
-> would like to develop in a private repo, it is recommended to remove the codecov
-> actions from the github workflow files.
+    under the free tier which makes it usable only for public open-source repos.
+Hence, if you would like to develop in a private repo, it is recommended to remove the codecov actions from the github workflow files.